 This post made the Foodbuzz.com Top 9!!!

 I think we all have some sort of childhood memory of making thumbprint cookies.
 They are definitely an all American cookie classic.
 And why not?
 They are perfectly charming, delicious, and easy to make.
 Here I used my favorite all purpose shortbread cookie dough rolled into balls (though you could use sugar cookie dough, if you prefer).
-I dipped each ball into an egg wash, and rolled them in sweetened shredded coconut.
+I dipped each ball into an egg wash (one egg beaten with a small splash of cream), and rolled them in sweetened shredded coconut.
 I then made a finger (or thumb) print indentation into each one, and filled them with a half of a teaspoon or so of raspberry jam and orange marmalade (though any jam or jelly you have on hand would be equally delicious: strawberry, blackberry, apricot, fig, grape, etc.).
 I finished them off by baking the cookies in a 350° oven until the coconut was a beautiful golden brown.
 Buttery shortbread, sweet jam, and toasted coconut, I mean, what more could a person want?
 Right?
 These cookies are perfect with tea or coffee, and make an easy addition to any holiday cookie exchange.
 I know I love them, and I think you will too.
 Enjoy!

 This post made the Foodbuzz.com Top 9!!!